Humans-Machines/styleguide/html-css-sass/README.md

 - Think ahead of time and ensure scalability
 - Keep specificity low at all times
 - Utilise the power of CSS and the cascade

+### Guidelines

+- Think progressive enhancement
+- Go mobile first
+- DYI: Don’t repeat yourself (and keep the codebase tight)
+- Unleash the power of `Custom Properties` at all times

+In the spirit of the `Inversed Triangle` we group all selectors into layers: from generic styles to explicit ones, from low-specificity selectors to more specific ones.

+    Main Selector layers

+     *******        HTML Elements
+      *****         Objects
+       ***          Components
+        *           Utilities

+- Use styled `HTML Elements`, and `Objects` to layout the design system and composition
+- Use `Objects` for common behavioural patterns
+- Use `Utilities` heavily for everything which is not tackled by `HTML Elements` and `Objects`
+- Use `Utilities` to modify styles declared by `HTML Elements`, `Objects`, and `Components`
+- Use `Components` as a last resort for things which can’t be (easily) done with `Objects` and `Utilities`
+- Use `Components` for more complex and contextual styles that deviate from the common, global system

 ### CSS Structure